Anorexia and Bulimia Therapy – Counselors and Therapists in Birmingham

 Around 30 million people in the US suffer from bulimia and anorexia.
 These two disorders are treatable and preventable, but according to the National Association of Anorexia Nervosa and Associated Disorders as few as 10 percent of this total number are getting proper treatment.

 This should not be taken lightly; both disorders are life threatening and can even be fatal and the wrong treatment can have disastrous results.
 If you or someone you care about in Birmingham is suffering from any of the two, don’t worry; there is help.
+Reach out to Thriveworks Birmingham for anorexia and bulimia therapy.

 The Underlying Causes of Anorexia and Bulimia